labarlab-emorep/func_preprocess/README.md

     1. Scaling
     1. (optional) Smoothing
     1. Mask data
-1. Upload data to Keoki and clean up DCC
+1. Upload data to lab data server and clean up DCC

 `func_preprocess` runs parallel workflows for each participant's session.
 Output is saved in a derivatives/pre_processing directory: